 When it comes to fees, Betterment is the cheaper service.

 Let's consider the minimum investment that's required to use both Merrill Edge Guided Investing (MEGI) and Betterment.

 At $0, Betterment requires a smaller minimum deposit.

-When it comes to support for 401(k) plans, there is a clear line of division.
+When it comes to supporting 401(k) plans, there is a clear line of division.
 Betterment does offer support for 401(k) plans, while Merrill Edge Guided Investing (MEGI) does not.
 If you are someone who wants input on your employee-sponsored retirement account, Betterment will be your option.

-Overall, Merrill Edge Guided Investing (MEGI) gets a 8/10 rating, while Betterment gets a 9/10 rating.
-For more information on either service, you can read our full reviews on Merrill Edge Guided Investing (MEGI) and Betterment.
+Overall, Merrill Edge Guided Investing (MEGI) rates 8 out of 10, while Betterment ranks 9 out of 10.
+For more information on either, you can read our full reviews on Merrill Edge Guided Investing (MEGI) and Betterment.

 |Review||Merrill Edge Guided Investing (MEGI) Review||Betterment Review|

 Overall rating as by Investor Junkie.Rating